fedorkobak/knowledge/other/clouds.md

 - **Public cloud**: Different companies can use the same computational resources, which allocated to those who need them more in a moment.
 This prevents extra consts as you only pay for the computatioins you use.

 - **Hybrid cloud**: A company runs some services on a private cloud and others on a public cloud.
 The decision ususally depends on the particular needs of the service and regulations.

+## Scaling types

+There are two main types of scaling: vertical and horizontal.

+**Vertical** scaling typically involves making existing units more powerful.
+In the context of computing, it means that the application migrates to machines with more CPU or RAM.

+**Horizontal** scaling means that there are new units are added to process typical tasks in parallel.
+In the context of computing, it means that just more computers are launced.